 Helpful Guidance In Resolving Disputes

 Whenever possible, people should strive to resolve custody disputes between themselves, keeping in mind what is in the best interests of the child.
 If both parties can come to an agreement on a custody and visitation schedule, the agreement can be put into a separation agreement or executed with the court as a consent order.
 The parties can agree to attend settlement conferences with their custody attorneys or attempt private mediation to resolve custody issues before resorting to the litigation process.
 You can consult with a custody attorney at any stage of your case.

 The filing of a custody complaint triggers the local domestic rules, which will govern the resolution of the custody issue.
 The parents will be ordered to attend a custody orientation and mediation session at the courthouse, where they must attempt to work out a parenting agreement.
 Parents who fail to attend may be held in contempt of court.
 If the parents are unable to come to an agreement in court-ordered custody mediation, then the case will be heard by the court.

 Explore Options With A Lawyer Skilled In Child Law

 Are you considering a new beginning for your family?
-Let a North Carolina divorce lawyer offer quality legal counsel for custody issues, and even grandparent rights and visitation.
+Let a North Carolina divorce lawyer from Raleigh Divorce Law Firm offer quality legal counsel for custody issues, and even grandparent rights and visitation.
 Contact us online, or call us at 919-256-3970 to schedule a consultation with our law firm and our experienced lawyers.